Kensington Voice regularly collects updates from the Philadelphia Department of Public Health about the COVID-19 pandemic.

-There have also been some reports of COVID-19 reinfections due to BA.5’s increased ability to evade vaccines and natural immunity.
+Due to the omicron subvariant BA.5’s ability to evade vaccines and natural immunity, COVID-19 reinfections are common.
 That means vaccinated people and people who were already infected with the virus are still at risk of getting COVID-19, according to a White House press briefing on July 12

 “We are at a point in the pandemic where most COVID-19 deaths are preventable,” said Dr. Ashish Jha, the COVID-19 response coordinator for the White House, during the press briefing.
 “Our strategy to manage BA.5 relies on making sure Americans continue to have easy and convenient access to these tools.”